xkmato/uvocollab/README.md

 ### Key Features

-- **Curated Marketplace**: Browse verified music industry professionals offering services like verses, features, production, mixing, and more
+- **Curated Marketplace**: Browse verified music and podcast industry professionals offering services like verses, features, production, mixing, guest bookings, sponsorships, and more
 - **Pitch-Based System**: Artists submit project pitches with demos and creative concepts for Legends to review and approve
 - **Secure Payments & Escrow**: Integrated Flutterwave payment processing with escrow to protect both parties
 - **Automated Legal Contracts**: Dynamic "Work for Hire" contract generation with e-signature integration